Q: Why eat BUFF?

 A: The true cost of food is complicated.
 It has taken us years to truly understand.
 Let me give you a very quick breakdown.
 Its easy to look at the package and just see expensive, but if you really break down what’s in it and factor in: that we chose all natural ingredient, and sourced everything from our meat and maple syrup to bags and packaging supplies 100% Canadian it keeps out “footprint” smaller and jobs and industry dollars where we need it - at home!
 We believe that unhealthy food makes unhealthy people so creating a healthy and delicious alternative will have the opposite effect.
 When all factors are considered, it becomes clear that, the cost of eating moderate portions of delicious, healthy, sustainable meat is fairly inexpensive.
 And you are worth it!

 A: We wish we could say yes, but at this point we have created a product with a demand that outweighs the supply available.
-We work closely with a bison operation in Saskatchewan to supply the bison used in BUFF as well as an Ontario Beef farm that supplies the beef used.
+We work closely with the most well established and top notch bison supplier in Saskatchewan to supply the bison used in BUFF as well as an Ontario Beef farm that supplies the beef used.
 When bison herds in Ontario get to sustainable point where we can use 100% grass fed bison exclusively we will.
 Until then we seek to use the absolute best ingredients possible to create the nutritional power house that is BUFF.

 Q: Can i order your Big Rock Bison online?